shindavid/AlphaZeroArcade/docs/Scrabble.md

 level of the tree is not straightforward, because we are missing the private information of our opponent.
 Without that, we cannot construct a proper input to pass to the network, and so cannot obtain a P and V estimate.

 We thus need to instantiate the private information of our opponent.
+[Cowling et al, 2015](http://orangehelicopter.com/academic/papers/cig15.pdf) describe a variety of approaches to do this sampling, with accompanying experimental results.
+Their work predates AlphaGo/AlphaZero.
-MO-ISMCTS does this by sampling uniformly randomly, which is not sound.
-Instead, we will train a _hidden-state_ neural network (H) that learns to sample the hidden state of the game.
+We will take the natural AlphaZero-inspired approach: train a _hidden-state_ neural network (H) that learns to sample the hidden state of the game.
 Note that in principle, H can be computed exactly from P via Bayes' Rule, but this computation can be expensive.
 So H can be considered an alternate representation of P that we use for computational tractability.